Pungyeon/clean-go-article/README.md

 }
 ```

-Again, without breaking the rest of our code base, we are implementing new functionality to our already existing structures.
-This kind of programming, makes implementing new features very quick and very painless, which is exactly what we are trying to achieve by making our code clean.
+Again, without breaking the rest of our codebase, we've managed to introduce new functionality.
+This kind of programming makes implementing new features very quick and painless, which is exactly what we are trying to achieve by writing clean code.

-Now, I am sorry to break this streak of happiness, because now we return to the smelly forbidden forest of Go.
-Let's get back to our interfaces and how to show explicitly which interfaces are being implemented by a structure.
+Now, I am sorry to break this streak of happiness&mdash;it's time we enter the smelly forbidden forest of Go.
+Let's revisit the original problem of our interfaces: Trying to explicitly show which interfaces are being implemented by a given structure.
 Instead of embedding a struct, we can embed an interface:

 ```go
 type NullWriter struct {